sake/kotlin-pcsc/README.md

 ## Build and test

-All targets, even native ones, require JDK 9 or later to be installed (for Gradle).
+All targets, even native ones, require JDK 17 or later to be installed (for Gradle).

+The complete distribution can be published to the local maven repository with the following command:

+* `./gradlew :publishToMavenLocal`

+For publishing to maven central, execute the following:

+* `./gradlew :publishToMavenCentral`

+The version and the group coordinates of the artifact can be overridden by setting the following gradle project properties:
+`./gradlew -Pversion=1.0.0 -Pgroup=com.example :publishToMavenLocal`

+Due to the way kotlin multiplatform packages are publishes to maven repositories, it is necessary to build all targets at once.
+Unfortunately not all crossplatform toolchains are available on all platforms.
+Especially the OSX target is problematic as it is only available on OSX.
+That means in order to build the library, OSX must be used.

 To run the tests, you need: